 Bands vs Channels vs Streams

+A Wi-Fi connection generally occurs on a single channel (lane) of a single band (road) at a time.
 The actual data transmission is always that of the lowest denominator.
-Similarly, a bicycle can carry just one person at a relatively slow speed, even when you ride it on an open freeway.
+Similarly, a bicycle can carry just one person at a relatively slow speed, even when you ride it on a super-wide lane of an open freeway.

 The way Wi-Fi 6 works, 160MHz is not a guarantee.
 If you live in an area with lots of RADAR activities — every city has a weather station, many with an airport or two — chances are both routers have the same bandwidth.